DharshanPrakashP/Website---TPVTC/tpvtc-website/src/assets/images/README.md

 # Assets Folder

-This folder contains images for the TPVTC website.
+This folder contains images for the Tamil Pasanga VTC website.

 ## Recommended Images to Upload: